Is a “home inventory” important when you have a claim on your home insurance?

 A fire claim really can be an emergency.
 It could result in the total loss of your home along with all the stuff in it.
 Often, house fires are contained and extinguished before destroying the house.
 But the smoke damage in addition to the water damage from the fire department dousing the flames, can leave behind a significant amount of damage to the house and obviously, your stuff.

 Identification of something that has been reduced to a pile of ash can be impossible.
 Obviously, an inventory that can survive a fire is as important as the inventory itself.

-Thefts are stressful because someone has broken into your house, rummaged though your personal items and taken things that matter to you on a personal level.
+Thefts are stressful because someone has broken into your house, rummaged through your personal items, and taken things that matter to you on a personal level.
 Usually jewelry, guns, and electronics.
 Things you may have received as a gift, heirloom, or bought yourself for enjoyment.
 This can leave many people afraid to come home or go to sleep in their own house.